MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/allocation-profiler.md

 <!-- ====================================================================== -->
 ## Record allocations on the timeline

-In the **Memory** tool, use the **Allocations on timeline** option button (profiling type).
+In the **Memory** tool, use the **Allocations on timeline** profiling type.
 This is one of the DevTools features to track down memory leaks in your JS heap.

 Given the following code: